 Taking the Mac mini for a test drive last week turned out to be a relatively painless procedure.
-The hardest part was not losing the lunch box-sized package as I carried the computer around with me.
-Once I had the system safe at home, plugging it in took less than five minutes.

 My first test was a DVD movie Forbidden Planet in case you're wondering.
 The Mac mini ran like a champ while it played the DVD, better in fact than my Dell notebook sitting just beside it.

 I haven't spent much time with an Apple since the old Mac LC I owned more than a decade ago, but I had few problems getting comfortable with Apple OS-X operating system.

 The Mac mini comes with all of the typical software most computer users expect to have these days, plus a few extra goodies you probably wouldn't see on a low-cost PC.

 Apple's iPhoto in particular is a joy to use; why couldn't it be this simple in Windows to move pictures off of a digital camera?
 The iDVD application allows Mac mini owners to burn DVD movies, provided you purchase the higher-priced unit with the SuperDrive option.

 I'm no music expert, but I've heard good things about GarageBand, Apple's music creation software.
 I imagine most Mac mini users will get more use out of iTunes, Apple's MP3 player and gateway to the on-line music store of the same name.